tylsch/scala-projects/akka/shopping-cart-service/README.md

 # Shopping Cart Project
-This project is based on the [Implementing Microservices with Akka](Implementing Microservices with Akka) tutorial by Lightbend with the following modifications:
+This project is based on the [Implementing Microservices with Akka](Implementing Microservices with Akka) tutorial by Lightbend and [Akka gRPC Shopping Cart Example](https://github.com/akka/akka-projection/tree/main/samples/grpc/shopping-cart-service-scala) with the following modifications:

 - Upgraded to scala 2.13.10
 - Upgraded library dependencies and plugins to the latest versions
-  -  SBT version is still 1.5.6, have an open ticket with Lightbend [https://discuss.lightbend.com/t/lightbend-tutorial-doesnt-work-on-sbt-version-1-8-2/10225](here)
 - Uses Red Panda instead of Apache Kafka for message broker
 - Defines a separate database schema for Akka Persistence tables
-- Project Structure follows inspired by Clean Architecture pattern
+- Project structure inspired by Clean Architecture pattern

 ## Running the sample code